getsentry/sentry-docs/src/collections/_documentation/performance-monitoring/configuration/react.md

   level="warning"
 %}

-The `withProfiler` higher order component has a variety options for further customization.
+The `withProfiler` higher-order component has a variety of options for further customization.
 They can be passed in as the second argument to the `withProfiler` function.

 ```jsx
 export default Sentry.withProfiler(App, { name: "CustomAppName" })